jackysp/blog/content/posts/tls-api.md

 ## Background

-Many NA (North America) customers have TLS enabled, which is different from the lab environment.
+Many customers have TLS enabled, which is different from the lab environment.

 ## Curl